RickIsGone/tungsten-sandbox/README.md

 ## About

 This project provides an interactive environment to write, run, and test Tungsten code directly in your browser.
-It uses [Emscripten](https://emscripten.org/index.html) to compile the official Tungsten compiler to WebAssembly, allowing you to try it in your browser without having to install it locally on your PC.

 ## Official Compiler